MeshkatShB/meshkatshb.github.io/_portfolio/BrowserWebUI.md

 ---
 title: "Contributions to browser-use/web-ui"
-excerpt: "Enhancing functionality and user experience in a project with over 2,000 stars."
+excerpt: "Enhancing functionality and user experience in a project with nearly 3k stars."
 collection: portfolio
 priority: 1
 ---